joydeep-roy/Petrarch_Test_Suite/README.md

 The test suite generates report in "~" separated Text File, which can be inported in Excel.
 It reports the Text,  Parse Tree, Expected Output as per Petrarch and the Output from Petrarch2

 Limitations of Test Suite :
-Currently the test suite does  not support scenarios where expected result is "noevent" and scenarios to validate errors.
+Currently the test suite does  not support scenarios to validate errors.